-The Primary Election Candidate Guide – along with the required forms that must be completed and filed – will be published and available on our website in October of each odd-numbered year.
+The 2020 Primary Election Candidate Guide – along with the required forms that must be completed and filed – will be published and available on our website on October 1, 2019.

 In the meantime, please review the FAQs below for answers to frequently asked questions.

 What are the general eligibility requirements to run for office?

 New Mexico law outlines certain requirements for candidates to have their name printed on a ballot based upon the candidate’s voter registration information.
-Specifically, the candidate’s voter registration record, as of the date of the Governor’s Primary Election Proclamation, must match the candidacy filing documents including:
+Specifically, the candidate’s voter registration record, as of the date of the Secretary of State’s General Election Proclamation, must match the candidacy filing documents including:

 • Political party;